Humphrey Winch: Judge

 Winch, like many (though by no means all) transplanted English officials disliked the Irish climate and complained of its effect on his health.
-He also grumbled about the lack of staff to support him and the "humiliating" fees he received.
+He also grumbled about the lack of staff to support him and the "humiliating" fees he received (although he did receive an initial payment of £100 towards his expenses).
 From 1610 onwards he was lobbying for a speedy return to England.
-Despite the reluctance of the Dublin Government to lose a valued Crown servant, he was transferred to the English Court of Common Pleas in 1611.
+Despite the reluctance of the Dublin Government to lose such a valued Crown servant, he was transferred to the English Court of Common Pleas in 1611.
 He returned to Ireland on official business in 1613, and was regarded as an expert on Irish matters, sitting on the Privy Council committees on Irish affairs.